EmpowerCourse/chikn-tinder-api/README.md

 ## Overview

 Chikn Tinder API is an application backend for a brand new premiere dating and rating app for poultry which is going straight to the moon.
-It provides the ability to submit new chickens for rating, get a list of all chickens, and rate existing chickens with an updoot or downdoot.
+It provides the ability to submit new chickens for rating, get a list of all chickens, rate existing chickens with an updoot or downdoot, and delete submitted chickens.

 ## Configuration